 “Because of the Internet, the public may have access to detailed information regarding any legal case.
 This is exactly why many public figures get into trouble.
 They lie.
 Your public image is already in jeopardy.
 If you are caught being dishonest when you discuss the case, you have dug yourself into an even deeper hole.”

-– William Mauzy, owner of Mauzy Criminal Defense Attorneys.
+– A spokesperson for Mauzy Criminal Defense Attorneys.

 Own up to your mistakes.

 “You would be surprised by how forgiving the public can be if you do not try to run and hide from a situation.
 When John F. Kennedy admitted his wrongdoing and misjudgements after the disastrous Cuban Missile Crisis, his approval ratings quickly rose.
 Although he was not charged with a crime, this situation proves that the public may in fact forgive you if you simply fess up.”

 – A spokesperson for Beedem Law.

 “Depending on what your specific legal dilemma might be, it might be wise to consider using humor to lighten the situation.
 Of course, humor would not be appropriate if you were charged with a crime that involved a tragedy.”

 – A spokesperson for Expungement Lawyer MN.

 Make sure that you have thought carefully about your response.

 “When it is time to face the public, do not make the mistake of coming up with a response on the spot.
 Make sure that you have thought carefully about what you will say.
 After all, every word matters in a fragile situation.
 Saying one wrong thing can mean the end of your public image as you know it.”

 – A spokesperson for Erotas Building Corporation.